Optimal State-Space Reduction for Pedigree Hidden Markov Models: Introduction

-\paragraph{Literature Review.} Donnelly~\cite{Donnelly1983} introduced the idea of finding ensemble states for the IBD Markov model, and used a manual method for finding the symmetries for several examples of two-person pedigrees.
+\paragraph{Literature Review} Donnelly~\cite{Donnelly1983} introduced the idea of finding ensemble states for the IBD Markov model, and used a manual method for finding the symmetries for several examples of two-person pedigrees.
 Browning and Browning~\cite{Browning2002} formalized the requirements for symmetries that describe ensemble states in a new HMM.
 They gave the first algorithm for finding the maximal set of isometries that preserves the Markov property and the IBD information.
 Their algorithm which is based on enumerating permutations appears to have worst-case running time of at least of $O(n!2^{2n})$, where $n$ is the number of meioses in the pedigree.
-However, the running time of their algorithm is difficult to analyze.
+However, the running time of their algorithm is difficult to analyze due to their three case-specific improvements.
 They also left open the question of whether groups other than isometry groups could give useful state-space reductions~\cite{Browning2002}.
+Browning and Browning found the maximal \emph{group of isometries} satisfying the constraints, however, they did not draw any conclusions about whether their method finds the \emph{group} with the maximal orbit sizes.

 McPeek~\cite{McPeek2002inference} presented a detailed formulation of the condensed identity states and an algorithm.
 Most recently Geiger et al~\cite{Geiger2009} discussed a similar problem using the language of partitions.
-In this paper, we will prove that the partition problem and the isometry problem are identical.
-Geiger, et al.~gave a special-case state-space reduction involving only partitions that collapse simple lineages (multiple generations with a single child per generation and with the non-lineage parents being founders).
-Several people have introduced algorithms for finding symmetries for systems applications~\cite{Lorentson2001,Junttila2004}.
+They found isometries of a limited type in $O(n^2)$.
+They gave a special-case state-space reduction involving only partitions that collapse simple lineages (multiple generations with a single child per generation and with the non-lineage parents being founders).
+Several other people have introduced algorithms for finding symmetries for systems applications~\cite{Lorentson2001,Junttila2004}.

+Kirkpatrick~\cite{Kirkpatrick2011xxxx} used a method of finding the state space which is the maximal group of isometries (i.e.~such the method in Browning and Browning~\cite{Browning2002} or in this paper) to determine whether two pedigrees are non-identifiable, meaning that under any fixed data the two pedigrees have the same probability of generating the data.
+This is important in the context of pedigree reconstruction where the problem is to infer a pedigree graph only from genetic data.
+The reconstruction algorithm is typically viewed as a maximum-likelihood search over pedigree graphs where each pedigree is scored using the likelihood.
+Non-identifiability, which is computed using a method such as the one in this paper, says that the correct pedigree graph cannot be inferred with high probability because of ties in the likelihood score.